1963 Yale Bulldogs football team

 The 1963 Yale Bulldogs football team represented Yale University in the 1963 NCAA University Division football season.
 The Bulldogs were led by first-year head coach John Pont, played their home games at the Yale Bowl and finished fourth in the Ivy League with a 4–3 record, 6–3 overall.
 The November 23 game against Harvard was postponed to November 30 due to the assassination of President Kennedy on November 22.

 Schedule

+NFL draft

+The following Bulldog was selected in the National Football League draft following the season.